About the Program

 The Harvard Summer Program in Taipei, Taiwan, also known as the Harvard Taipei Academy, offers you the opportunity to complete a full academic year’s worth of Chinese language study in the course of an eight-week summer session.

-On the weekends, join your classmates for excursions to cultural and historical landmarks, including to the Palace Museum, Yehliu Geopark, the bustling Raohe Night Market, the iconic village of Jiufen, and more.
-After class, deepen your appreciation of Chinese and local Taiwanese culture through extracurricular activities covering everything from calligraphy and music to tai-chi and mah-jiang.
+On the weekends, join your classmates for excursions to cultural and historical landmarks, including to the Palace Museum, the bustling Raohe Night Market, the iconic village of Jiufen, and more.
+After class, deepen your appreciation of Chinese and local Taiwanese culture through extracurricular activities covering everything from calligraphy and music to mah-jong and Chinese chess.

 Practice your Chinese, relax, and make new friends through “interest group” outings with local university students, “Taiwanese table” meals with your classmates and teachers, and get-togethers with local Taiwanese families.
 At HTA, Chinese language learning is inseparable from engagement with society and culture.